aspose-pdf-cloud/Aspose.PDF-Products/pdf/nodejs/split/_index.md

 1. Load your Application Secret and Key from the JSON file or set credentials in another way
 1. Create an object to connect to the Cloud API
 1. Upload your document file
-1. Perform the splitting using postSplitRangePdfDocument
+1. Splits the uploaded PDF document using the PDF API.
-1. Download the result if needed it
+1. Downloads each split page as a separate PDF file and saves them locally.

 {{% /blocks/products/pf/agp/feature-section-col %}}